guibueno/guibueno.github.io/_docs/03-development/10-wireframes.markdown

 ### 3. Exercises

-It is a list with all the exercises LanguageBug offers, with the exercise name, a brief description, and an indication whether each exercise is locked/unlocked (based on the principles the user had already acquired).
+It is a list with all the exercises **LanguageBug** offers, with the exercise name, a brief description, and an indication whether each exercise is locked/unlocked (based on the principles the user had already earned).

 ![Exercises](/images/wireframe/image06.png)
 {: style="text-align: center" class="wireframe"}

-Selecting an exercise takes the learner to the exercise page.
+Selecting an exercise takes the learner to the specific exercise page.

 * * *

 ### 4. {Exercise Name}

-It contains the exercise name and a brief description of what it should accomplish.
+Contains a brief description of what this exercise should accomplish.

 ![Exercise 1](/images/wireframe/image08.png)
 {: style="text-align: center" class="wireframe"}

 **{time to complete the exercise}**: estimted practice duration.

-**{exercise locked or unlocked}**: if locked, it indicates which principles the user has to acquire to unlock this exercise.
+**{exercise locked or unlocked}**: if locked, it indicates which principles the user has to earn to unlock this exercise.

 **Swipe left/right**: take user to other exercises.